plone/training/gatsby/gatsbysourceplone.rst

 **logLevel** decides what levels of logging is displayed as the plugin is run.
 The multiple levels include: ``CRITICAL``, ``ERROR``, ``WARNING``, ``INFO``, ``DEBUG`` in order of priority of logged messages.

-**searchParams** although not used in the example, is worth noting.
+**searchParams** although not used in the example, it is worth noting.
-It is used to limit by retrieved content objects by a search parameter.
+It is used to limit retrieved content objects by a search parameter.
 This allows users to use and display only filtered content in the generated static site.
-For examples and more detailed explanation refer the `docs <https://collective.github.io/gatsby-source-plone/reference/search_parameters/>`_.
+For examples and more detailed explanation refer to the `docs <https://collective.github.io/gatsby-source-plone/reference/search_parameters/>`_.

 **token** is the ``JWT`` (JSON Web Token) for ``plone.restapi``.
 This is used in some Plone sites that require authentication to query data.